Forced labor in California: Mexican California

 After Mexico gained its independence from Spain in 1821, California became a Mexican territory.
 In 1824, the Mexican constitution guaranteed citizenship to "all persons", which provided Native Californians with the right to continue occupying their villages.
 However, the same year, the Mexican National Congress passed the Colonization Act of 1824 which granted large sections of unoccupied land to individuals in an effort to promote agriculture and economic development in California.
-While this act can be seen as a negative for natives during this time as it created and enforced a large class division between Native Californians and the new rancheros in the area, it also allowed for many natives to learn how to grow crops which would prove to be an essential skill.
+While this act can be seen as a negative for Native people during this time as it created and enforced a large class division between Native Californians and the new rancheros in the area, it also allowed for many Native people to learn how to grow crops which would prove to be an essential skill.

 In August 1833, the Mexican government passed the Mexican Secularization Act, which secularized missions in an effort to transfer the land in which the missions were built from the Catholic Church to private individuals.
 In doing so, the Mexican government hoped to promote private enterprise and settlement throughout California, however, this would prove to be detrimental to the Native Californians who resided near or on these missions.
-While this act did state that around half of the mission's land was to be given to the natives who resided and worked there, very few natives actually received this compensation.
-Instead, many civil authorities confiscated most of the land for themselves as a majority of the natives were ill-equipped to accept the land that they were promised.
-Rather, the natives who lived on these missions were further exploited by the rancheros who took over, being forced to work for virtually nothing.
+While this act did state that around half of the mission's land was to be given to the Native people who resided and worked there, very few Native people actually received this compensation.
+Instead, many civil authorities confiscated most of the land for themselves as a majority of the Native people were ill-equipped to accept the land that they were promised.
+Rather, the Native people who lived on these missions were further exploited by the rancheros who took over, being forced to work for virtually nothing.